adobe/buildrunner/README.rst

         # should be included in the context sent to the Docker daemon.
 Files
         # injected into the build context override files with the same name/path
         # contained in the path configuration above.
+	#
-        # (NOTE: you do not need to specify a path attribute if you inject all
+        # NOTE: you do not need to specify a path attribute if you inject all
-        # of the files you need, including a Dockerfile)
+        # of the files you need, including a Dockerfile
+	#
+	# NOTE: if the destination is a directory then it must be indicated with
+	# an ending "/" or a "." component.
         inject:
           # Each entry in the map has a glob pattern key that resolves relative
           # to the source tree root with the value being the directory within